viswanathanand2005/netflix-stock-price-predictor/README.md

 The model was trained for 25 epochs.
 The training and validation loss curves show that the model generalizes well to the unseen data and does not exhibit signs of overfitting.

 ![Training and Validation Loss](loss.png)

-*(This assumes you will add the loss graph image to your GitHub repository with this file name)*